-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 People are desperate for advice, he says, on how to avoid buying water from expensive private tanker firms and how to collect it for free.

-"This is a wakeup call for all of us," Raghavan says.
-"Future droughts, future floods – they're only going to get more severe, because the city is developing, and getting more and more built up."
+"This is a wake-up call for all of us," Raghavan says.
+"Future droughts, future floods — they're only going to get more severe, because the city is developing, and getting more and more built up."

 "We have to change our habits right now," he says.